 Installation is incredibly easy.
-Head on over to the official website to download the add-on.
+Head on over to the official website to download the add-on [No Longer Available].
 From there, select your browser (Firefox preferred, so that following along is easier).
 Install the add-on and restart your browser if necessary.

 Upon installing Firebug, by default, the icon should be displayed in your add-on bar, Tools menu, and possibly the context menu.
 Click on the icon in your add-on bar and you’ll see a new tab pop up at the bottom of your screen.